meta pixel

 CHRISTINE ANSBACHER

-Over those 25 years and the ensuing 20 years in her next career, she indulged her love of the performing arts and was a patron of the Chamber Music Society of Lincoln Center, American Ballet Theater, Metropolitan Opera, and the NY Philharmonic.
+Over those 25 years and the ensuing 25 years in her next career, Chris indulged her love of the performing arts and was a patron of the Chamber Music Society of Lincoln Center, American Ballet Theater, Metropolitan Opera, and the NY Philharmonic.

-Her second career began when a member of the Vanderbilt family coaxed her into managing his world-class collections of art, books and the finest and rarest wines.
-Upon his untimely death only two years later, Christine decided to study wine in earnest and attained the coveted Diploma from the Wine & Spirit Education Trust in London and was a candidate for Master of Wine, MW.
-She also passed the written and blind wine tasting exams to become a Certified Wine Educator (CWE) in the US.
+Her second career began when a member of the Vanderbilt family hired her as his “right hand man” and then got her involved with curating his world-class collections of art, books, and the finest and rarest wines.
+Upon his untimely death several years later, Chris decided to study wine in earnest, and after three years attained the coveted Diploma from the Wine & Spirit Education Trust in London.
+Thereafter, she was a candidate for Master of Wine (MW).
+She then passed the written and blind wine tasting exams to become a Certified Wine Educator (CWE) in the US.
+As part of her studies, she had to travel to every major wine region in the world meeting with winemakers and tasting their wines.

 PETER H. FOLEY JR.